Approved November 14, 2019. Download the PDF version.

 ARTICLE III - Membership and Privileges

-Associate membership is available to individual physicians who have graduated with in the last s even (7) years from an Accreditation Council on Graduate Medical Education or American Osteopathic Association approved emergency medicine training program.
-Associate Members shall have no right to vote.
+Associate membership is available to individual physicians who have graduated within the last seven (7) years from an Accreditation Council on Graduate Medical Education or American Osteopathic Association approved emergency medicine training program.
+Associate Members shall have the right to vote for the Associate Representative to the Board of Directors of the Chapter Division, but shall have no other voting rights.

 Resident membership is available to individual physicians who are residents in emergency medicine at an accredited emergency medicine residency program.
 Resident Members shall have the right to vote for the three resident representatives to the Board of Directors of the Chapter Division but shall have no other voting rights.
 Resident Members are entitled to reduced dues as determined by the officers and Board of Directors.
 Resident members are encouraged to but not obligated to hold a dual membership in AAEM and the AAEM Resident and Student Association.